Monday, February 29, 2016

 Crossing the swing bridge

-Natchez traces the devil’s backbone dismal canyon serves ad the hideout for many other infamous outlaws who robbed and murdered travelers on the devil's backbone.
+Natchez traces the devil's backbone, a dismal canyon that serves as a hideout for many other infamous outlaws who robbed and murdered travelers.

 A statue wearing a white, red, and black feather headdress.
 We saw a tan lamp with a pair of tan boots for a base.
-We saw a statue of a baker holding a basket with ready-to-eat mac & Cheese on top, and a blackboard sign that read Specialties Coffee $1.49, Brownies $2.89 and Brownie bites for fifty cents.
-We saw a wooden clown, a Totem pole with Indiana faces A red Drink coca cola machine, and a popcorn machine.
+We saw a statue of a baker holding a basket with ready-to-eat mac & Cheese on top, and a blackboard sign that read: Specialties: Coffee $1.49, Brownies $2.89, and Brownie bites for 50 cents.
+We saw a wooden clown, a Totem pole with Indiana faces, a red Coca-Cola machine, and a popcorn machine.
 There were all kinds of gadgets hanging from the ceiling.

 Indian Headdress, Boot Lamp